osprey-voice/osprey/README.md

 Run `osprey`, which runs as a daemon.

-Optionally, you can start and enable the [`osprey.service`](./osprey.service) systemd service file to run `osprey` as a systemd service.
+Optionally, you can start and enable the [`osprey.service`](./osprey.service) systemd service file to run Osprey as a systemd service.

 To setup the systemd service: